jagathishwaran/Password-Hide-Show/README.md

 ## Getting Started

-This is a customizable web-based calculator application.
-Easily modify the design by changing the background image, font color, and icons to match your preferences.
-Here's how to get started:
+Password Hide/Show: A web application that allows users to toggle the visibility of a password field.
+Customize the design with different eye icons, font colors, and background styles.
+Easily integrate into your projects by following these steps:

    1. Clone the repository to your local machine.

    2. Open the project in your preferred code editor.

-   3. Customize the HTML, CSS, or JavaScript files to suit your needs.
+   3. Customize the HTML, CSS, or JavaScript files to match your desired design.

-   4. Test the calculator locally to ensure it functions correctly.
+   4. Test the password hide/show functionality locally to ensure it works correctly.

-   5. Deploy the updated application to your chosen hosting platform for others to use.
+   5. Deploy the updated application to your preferred hosting platform for others to utilize.

-Unleash your creativity and personalize the calculator according to your style!
+Enhance user experience by providing the option to show or hide passwords securely.
+Empower users with control over their data.

 ## Features

-   1. Basic arithmetic operations: Addition, subtraction, multiplication, and division.
+   1. Toggle the visibility of a password field with a single click.

-   2. Decimal point support and clearing display.
+   2. Customizable eye icons, font colors, and background styles to fit your design preferences.

-   3. Delete last character and evaluate expressions.
+   3. Responsive layout for optimal viewing on various devices.

-   4. User-friendly design with responsive layout.
+   4. Integration of Google Fonts for improved typography.

-   5. Styling with custom CSS for an appealing visual experience.
+   5. Simple integration into existing web applications or projects.

-   6. Use of popular web fonts for improved typography.
+   6. Straightforward code structure for easy modification and extension.

-   7. Integration of Font Awesome icons for enhanced aesthetics.
+   7. Enhance password input usability and user privacy with this convenient feature.

 ## Contributing